 A) A candidate possessing B. Sc.
-Degree with minimum 50% marks with chemistry/ biochemistry/ microbiology/ botany/zoology/biotechnology/life sciences/physics as principal subject with chemistry at B. Sc.
+Degree with minimum 50% marks with chemistry/ biochemistry/ microbiology/ botany/zoology/biotechnology/life sciences as principal subject with chemistry at B. Sc.
 I, and who have passed the entrance examination conducted by the Shivaji University shall be held eligible for admission to M. Sc.
-Course in Biochemistry, Biotechnology and Microbiology.
+Course in Biochemistry.
 Students from other Universities with B. Sc.
 General Degree and who have passed the entrance examination conducted by the University are also eligible.